muyangren907/flask_tg/readthedocs/basic/installation.rst

 Installation
 ============

-daxiedewuyu is a Python library, which means you need to download and install Python from https://www.python.org/downloads/ if you haven't already.
+django is a Python library, which means you need to download and install Python from https://www.python.org/downloads/ if you haven't already.
 Once you have Python installed, `upgrade pip`__ and run: